thebigbadbobby/Symphony/documentation/models.md

   - This has to be in the format `xxx-xxx-xxxx`
 - `email`
   - The driver's email.
 Not really used rn, but will be.
-- `ordersDelivering`
-  - An array of id's representing an ordered set of deliveries.
-The driver will deliver these in order, and when they do, these id's will be popped off and the order moved from pending to completed orders.

 #### Desired fields: